-Inheritance tax (IHT) is currently payable where a person's taxable estate is in excess of £325,000.
-However, from 6 April 2017 there is an additional nil-rate band where a residence is passed on death to direct descendants such as a child or a grandchild.
-Initially set at £100,000 for 2017/18, the allowance will rise by £25,000 annual increments to reach up to £175,000 in 2020/21.
+IHT is currently payable where a person's taxable estate is in excess of £325,000.
+An additional residence nil-rate band (RNRB) applies where a residence is passed on death to direct descendants such as a child or a grandchild.
+Introduced in April 2017, the RNRB has risen to £125,000 for 2018/19, and is due to increase each year thereafter to reach £175,000 in 2020/21.
 The additional band can only be used in respect of one residential property which has, at some point, been a residence of the deceased.